LL08-MathematicalModelling-dowell/100095-DataCube/README.md

 - `db_name`: The name of the database.
 - `coll_name`: The name of the collection to fetch data from.
 - `operation`: The operation type, which is "fetch" for this request.
+- `data_type`: The data type, which is "real_data" for this request.
 - `filters`: A JSON object specifying the query criteria.
 - `limit` (optional): The maximum number of records to retrieve per page.
 - `offset` (optional): The page number for pagination.